 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into University of Dayton.
+Applicants require very good grades in high school to get into University of Dayton.
 The average high school GPA of the admitted freshman class at University of Dayton was 3.64 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Dayton accepts 60% of students who apply.
+The school ranks #8 in Ohio for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Dayton accepts 72% of students who apply.